EU measures against unsustainable fishing by non-EU countries

 Why?

-The proposed changes aim to provide clearer guidelines to ensure that non-EU countries are aware of the specific conditions under which their fishing practices may lead to EU restrictive measures and sanctions, which can include import bans.
-The proposal also aims to ensure fair competition between operators in the EU and in non-EU countries.
+These clearer guidelines aim to ensure that non-EU countries are aware of the specific conditions under which their fishing practices may lead to EU restrictive measures and sanctions, which can include import bans.

 Timeline